Cornish rebellion of 1497: Setting and deployments

-The fighting
+Fighting

 The strongest of the king's battalions, under Lord Daubeny, attacked along the main road from London.
 This involved crossing Deptford Bridge (near the point where Ravensbourne River becomes Deptford Creek before joining the river Thames).
 The rebels were well enough prepared to have positioned guns and archers there, which inflicted severe casualties on the company of spearmen under Sir Humphrey Stanley tasked with securing the bridge.
 Stanley's company nevertheless succeeded in driving off the gunners and archers, killing some of them.

 Lord Daubeny now led the attack up into the rebels' main position on the heath.
 So bold was his leadership that he became separated, surrounded by the enemy, and temporarily captured.
 The rebels could have killed him, but actually let him go unhurt.
 Overwhelmingly outnumbered, surrounded, poorly trained and equipped and lacking cavalry, their fight was now hopeless and their concern was probably to minimise the reprisals that would follow the battle.

 The rebels were routed.
 Of their leaders, Thomas Flamank and Lord Audley were captured on the field of battle.
 Michael Joseph (An Gof) fled, apparently to seek sanctuary in the Friars' Church (near the former palace where the Greenwich Old Royal Naval College now stands), but was intercepted before he could enter.

 Aftermath

-After the battle, the King toured the battlefield, knighting the most valiant of his soldiers, and then returned over London Bridge into the city, where he similarly rewarded a few others, including the Mayor, for their services in guarding London and feeding the army.
+After the battle, the King toured the battlefield, knighting the most valiant of his soldiers, and then returned over London Bridge into the city, where he similarly rewarded a few others, including the mayor, for their services in guarding London and feeding the army.
 Then he attended an impromptu service of thanksgiving at St Paul's Cathedral.

 It was proclaimed that soldiers who had taken rebels prisoner could privately ransom them, and keep or sell their possessions.